- Home/

 Using plastic bottles or containers: Covering small plants with plastic bottles can create a mini greenhouse effect, trapping warmth and shielding delicate leaves.

-If you need an extra hand in the garden, plenty of Airtasker gardening experts could be of service.
-From general yard work to other outdoor areas that need attention like pool maintenance, there is always a Tasker ready and willing to help.
+If you need help with frost protection, seasonal planting, or general garden maintenance, Airtasker gardening experts are just a click away.
+From general yard work to other outdoor areas that need attention like pool maintenance, there’s always an expert ready to lend a hand.

 Learn more about our contributors